gallegogt/mqtt-chart-config-form/README.md

 This repository is just temporal.
 You should clone or download it, take the source code and include it inside the master project.

+## The "Sauce"

+To use the component in other project you will probably just need the `modules/mqtt-chart-config-form` directory and it's content.

+You will also need to be sure to met the following dependencies:

+* react
+* redux-form

+*Note*: more details can be found inside `package.json`

+You will probably need to transpilate most of the code.
+You can use Babel for this.
+You will also need a saas compilator for the stylesheet.
+Finally, you can pack everything using webpack.

+## Then, What are all the other files for?

+You can use the rest of the files:

+* to get some ideas of how to use the component in a bigger project
+* to use as a scaffolding for bigger projects
+* to run the code in a browser and evaluate how it works and looks (you can execute `npm run dev` for this or run it using `webpack-dev-server`)

 # Usage

 Import the component like this: